 This is the last installation of the four-part series and covers the issue of the buying process itself.
 The process varies depending on location, agent and parties involved.
 My intention here is to give you an idea of what can happen and what to expect.
 Your agent will help fine tune the process from here.

 Laws across the country will make a difference to this issue.
-Once you find the B&B property you want to buy here’s what generally happens.
+Once you find the B&B property you want to buy here’s what generally happens.- Offer

 The steps in Colorado are offer, counter-offer, offer, counter-offer, etc. We don’t have, though people sometimes still work this way, offer, counter-offer, counter-counter-offer, counter-counter-counter-offer, etc. It may seem like semantics but it’s really an effort to keep the contract clean and clear.